-- 26 Evangelization - 27 Pontifical Council for Promoting Christian - 28 - 35 WUCWO is neither a financial nor a technical aid organization.
-It is committed to carrying out - 36 activities and programs for justice and development, to bring about a more equable, humane and - 37 just society.
-By its programs, WUCWO enables women to meet the challenges of their world to - which their contribution is essential.
-38 - 39 It is through WUCWO that members of The Catholic Women's League of Canada are involved in - 40 international life.
-The League participates in WUCWO conferences and world assemblies, is - 41 consulted on current issues and informs League members of WUCWO's position on international - 42 matters.
-Annual dues are paid to WUCWO, the amount based on current League membership. - 43 WUCWO Day is celebrated each year on May 13th by member organizations, providing the - opportunity of uniting in prayer with millions of other Catholic women around the world.
-44 - 45 The WUCWO Statutes and Bylaws state there can only be one board member nominated from each - 46 country.
-Since Canada has several full-rights members, the League alternates with the other - 47 Canadian Catholic women's organizations in nominating a Canadian board member to WUCWO.
-The
+- 29 Pontifical Council for Promoting New - 30 Evangelization - 31 Congregation for Propagation of the Faith - 32 Congregation for Catholic Education - 33 Pontifical Academy for Life - 34 Secretariat for the Synod of Bishops - 35 Pontifical Commission for Latin America - 36 Various pontifical universities - 37 WUCWO is neither a financial nor a technical aid organization.
+It is committed to carrying out - 38 activities and programs for justice and development, to bring about a more equable, humane and - 39 just society.
+By its programs, WUCWO enables women to meet the challenges of their world to - 40 which their contribution is essential. - 41 It is through WUCWO that members of The Catholic Women's League of Canada are involved in - 42 international life.
+The League participates in WUCWO conferences and world assemblies, is - 43 consulted on current issues and informs League members of WUCWO's position on international - 44 matters.
+Annual dues are paid to WUCWO, the amount based on current League membership. - 45 WUCWO Day is celebrated each year on May 13th by member organizations, providing the - opportunity of uniting in prayer with millions of other Catholic women around the world. - 47 The WUCWO Statutes and Bylaws state there can only be one board member nominated from each - 48 country.
+Since Canada has several full-rights members, the League alternates with the other

-- 1 League's commitment to having an elected board member is the payment of all expenses for the - 2 board member to attend all board meetings during her four-year term of office. - 3 Recognizing the great need for active League participation in WUCWO, the League also makes on- - 4 going financial provision for the national president, as national chairperson of international - 5 relations, and the executive director, for continuity, to attend WUCWO general assemblies held - 6 every four years.
-Finances permitting, another League representative may also be invited to attend.
+- 1 Canadian Catholic women's organizations in nominating a Canadian board member to WUCWO.
+The - 2 League's commitment to having an elected board member is the payment of all expenses for the - 3 board member to attend all board meetings during her four-year term of office. - 4 Recognizing the great need for active League participation in WUCWO, the League also makes on- - 5 going financial provision for the national president and the national vice-president to attend - 6 WUCWO general assemblies held every four years.